 On 28 January 1913, Captain Edward Wakefield accompanied the representatives of the RAeC, Roger Wallace and Harold Perrin, to an Extraordinary Conference of the FAI in Paris.
 It was decided that ordinary Aviators’ Certificates should be valid for flights over both land and water.
 Further, that Certificates should be granted in respect of tests made over water, but that such Certificates should not be valid for flights over land.
 In the case of aviators who had passed the water tests only, their Certificates would be endorsed accordingly and did not imply qualification for land flights.
 The holder of a Certificate so endorsed could have it converted into a full Certificate on carrying out the land tests in force.

 The first British Aviator’s Certificate with the RAeC tests on a hydro-aeroplane was achieved by 2nd Lieutenant John Trotter on 12 November 1912, when he was granted ordinary Aviator’s Certificate Number 360.
-The official RAeC observers for the tests were Reverend Sidney Swann, who like Edward Wakefield and Oscar Gnosspelius was inspired by having attended the Blackpool Aviation Meeting in 1909, and Major Robert Brocklehurst who also built an aeroplane.
-On 9 September, Trotter had been the first pupil of the Lakes Flying Company to receive a flying lesson.
-He served in France during World War 1 and was promoted Major, albeit his service record does not include aviation.
+The official RAeC observers for the tests were Reverend Sidney Swann, who like Wakefield and Oscar Gnosspelius was inspired by having attended the Blackpool Aviation Meeting in 1909, and Major Robert Brocklehurst who also built an aeroplane.
+Trotter served in France during World War 1 and was promoted Major, albeit his service record does not include aviation.

 The cost of tuition was £75 until the Certificate was obtained.
 For Officers, it was discounted to £52 and 10 shillings upon signing an agreement, and £17 and 10 shillings on finishing tests.
 Extra practice was £9 for the first hour and £6 thereafter.

-The private Seaplane School was taken over on behalf of the Government, and in May 1916 training operations at Cockshott Point and Hill of Oaks became Royal Naval Air Service Unit Hill of Oaks.
+The private Seaplane School was taken over on behalf of the Government, and in May 1916 training at Cockshott Point and Hill of Oaks became Royal Naval Air Service Unit Hill of Oaks.
 Large numbers of probationary Sub-Lieutenants were sent to Windermere for basic instruction, most of whom had either already qualified on landplanes or did so afterwards.
 In June 1916, the headquarters of the RNAS at Windermere moved from Cockshott Point to Hill of Oaks, and, with the departure of civilian instructors, the name was changed to RNAS Windermere.
-RNAS Windermere closed down at the end of June 1917.
+RNAS Windermere continued operations until the end of June 1917.

 The first 2 holders of UK Certificates endorsed ‘Hydro-aeroplane’ were Windermere-trained.
 Joseph Bland was granted Aviator’s Certificate No. 614 on 30 August 1913, and Oswald Lancaster was granted No. 765 on 15 April 1914.
 The next and the final pilots who achieved their Hydro-aeroplane ‘tickets’ at Windermere had in common that they both passed their tests on Waterhen and were sadly killed within a year later, aged respectively 30 and 22.